yuvaldori/gigaspaces-wiki-jekyll/xap100/web-processing-unit-container.markdown

 The JEE Class Loader is created lazily when the first web application deployed into the GSC.
 This avoids the overhead involved when creating none-web processing units.
 There can also be several JEE class loaders per web container type, allowing to support both jetty and tomcat (for example) in the future quite easily.
 {% endnote %}

+### Sharing Libraries Between Multiple Processing Units

+{%refer%}
+In some cases, multiple Processing Units use the same JAR files.In such cases it makes sense to place these JAR files in a central location accessible by all the Processing Units rather than packaging them individually with each of the Processing Units.
+[Read more](./the-processing-unit-structure-and-configuration.html#sharing-libraries-between-multiple-processing-units)
+{%endrefer%}

 # Bootstrap Context Listener

 When deploying a web application onto GigaSpaces Service Grid the `web.xml` of the web application will be automatically changed to include a `BootstrapWebApplicationContextListener`.
 The Bootstrap Context Listener provides the following services: